Darioaromero/darioaromero.github.io/index.md

 </p>

-I'm a PhD candidate in Economics at Columbia University.
+I'm a 6th year PhD candidate in Economics at Columbia University.
 {: style="text-align: justify;"}

 My research focuses on political economy and applied microeconomic in developing economies, with special emphasis in Latin America.
 {: style="text-align: justify;"}

-Before starting my PhD, I worked at **Universidad del Rosario**, **J-PAL LAC** and **IADB**.
+Before joined Columbia, I worked at **Universidad del Rosario**, **J-PAL LAC** and **IADB**.
 I hold a M.A. in Economics  and B.A. in Economics and Political Science from [Universidad de los Andes](https://uniandes.edu.co/).
 {: style="text-align: justify;"}